m0xsec/dailybytes/content/posts/arch/index.md

 I am only using snapshots on my root subvolume, though you can enable snapshots on your home subvolume as well.
 I am using Timeshift for my system level stuff and `duplicity` for my user data.

 # TPM 2.0 Enrollment
-{{< notice tip >}}
+{{< notice warning >}}
 Depending on your situation, doing this might be a bad idea.
 {{< /notice >}}
-I liked the idea of having my TPM unlock my LUKS volume on boot to speed up the boot process, creating a more seamless experience.
+I liked the idea of having my TPM unlock the LUKS volume on boot to speed up the boot process, creating a more seamless experience.
 Depending on our situation, enrolling your TPM as one of your LUKS keyslots might be a bad idea.
 As always, consider your threat model.
-Doing this is totally optional!

 Verify that your TPM is detected, and that it is version 2.0:
 ```